 Shared Data

-Clients can query the data as if it exists locally, even though it is physically stored in Active Ants’s account.
+Clients can then query the data as if it exists locally, even though it is physically stored in Active Ants’s account.
 Since the data remains in one location, Active Ants incurs only the storage costs, making this approach significantly more efficient and scalable for cross-account collaboration.

 There is one major drawback to this setup in that the client's Snowflake environment should also reside within Azure, in the Europe-West region.